abayomipopoola/abayomipopoola/src/pages/domain-driven-design/index.md

 An old chess saying goes as thus: "tactics is knowing what to do when there's something to do, while strategy is knowing what to do when there's nothing to do".
 Although it's slightly exaggerated, a more granular difference might be that tactics are the actual means used to gain an objective, while strategy is the overall campaign plan, which may involve complex operational patterns, activity, and decision-making that govern tactical execution (wiki).

 Building software without starting with the end in mind is synonymous to not having a strategy in place.
-Most developers tend to focus more on the technical details than solving the actual business needs–tactics without strategy.
+Most developers tend to focus more on the technical details than solving the actual business needs--tactics without strategy.

 >Why though?
 Of course, because strategy is hard, tactics are easier, and people prefer easier tasks.

 ![strategy-tactics](https://www.dropbox.com/s/if0buzo32q102px/visionstrategytactics.png?raw=1)

-Enter Domain-Driven Design (DDD), an approach to software development first described by Eric Evans–a collection of principles and patterns that help developers craft elegant object systems.
+Enter Domain-Driven Design (DDD), an approach to software development first described by Eric Evans--a collection of principles and patterns that help developers craft elegant object systems.
 Properly applied it can lead to software abstractions called domain models.
 These models encapsulate complex business logic, closing the gap between business reality and code.

 In a simple term, DDD helps to make software deeply reflect a real-world system or process.
 For example, let's try and model a bank saving account.